The 50 Day Moving Average Trading Strategy Guide

 To increase the probability of your trades, make sure the price leans against the higher timeframe market structure.

 This means if you’re looking to short, you want the price to be at Resistance on the higher timeframe.

 If you want to learn more about it and a 50-day moving average strategy, check out The Trend Reversal Trading Strategy Guide.

 Do you always enter your trades too late?
 Here’s why (and how to avoid it)

 Do you always enter your trades too late only too realized you’ve bought at the highs?

-The next thing you know, the market does a pullback, and you got stopped out.
+The next thing you know, the market does a pullback at the 50 day EMA, and you got stopped out.